axmedmaxamuud/cleanR/README.md

-**cleanR** is data cleaning tool designed to simplify and enhance WFP data cleaning process. it enables users to load raw data and perform essential data quality checks including survey time taken, identification of missing data points, handling of non-standard responses, detection of outlines, pinpointing inconsistencies and validation of GPS coordinates. the package adopts variable naming standards from the [WFP Survey Designer](https://www.surveydesigner.vam.wfp.org/) for consistency and
+**cleanR** is data cleaning tool designed to simplify and enhance WFP data cleaning process. it enables users to load raw data and perform essential data quality checks including survey time completion, identification of missing data points, handling of non-standard responses, detection of outliers, pinpointing inconsistencies and validation of GPS coordinates. the package adopts variable naming standards from the [WFP Survey Designer](https://www.surveydesigner.vam.wfp.org/) for consistency and